marcio777/cadmus/src/en/Chapter-II/Part V: Accepting user input.md

 ===

 In order to accept user input, one must first import `java.util.Scanner`.
 Then have some statement such as `System.out.println("Enter number:");` in order to prompt the user to enter a number.
 Otherwise they won’t know!
 Afterwards instantiate a new `Scanner` object by following this rule:

 ```java
 Scanner myScanner = new Scanner(System.in);
 ```
-Note: `myScanner` is just a random name chosen for this example; any valid name will do.

-iv)	Store user input inside a variable.
+Store user input inside a variable.
 Let’s take a string for example.
 In this case, we would first, declare a new String:
 ```java
 String myString;
 ```